Australians rally at Parliament to demand justice for women

 Reynolds has since apologized for describing Higgins to her staff as a “lying cow” and said she was referring to Higgins’ allegation of inadequate support, not the rape allegation.
 The minister also agreed to pay Higgins an undisclosed sum as compensation.

 Porter’s lawyers announced on Monday that he is suing Australian Broadcasting Corp. for defamation over a news article that he said made false allegations against him.
-ABC said in a statement it will be defending the action.
+ABC said in a statement that it will be defending the action.

 “Although he was not named, the article made allegations against a senior Cabinet minister and the attorney-general was easily identifiable to many of Australians as the subject of the allegations,” the lawyers said in a statement.